Matching (PSM, CEM, NN, Weighting)

 Shipman, J. E., Swanquist, Q. T., & Whited, R. L. (2017).
 Propensity Score Matching in Accounting Research.

-This paper reviews how propensity score matching has been used (and sometimes misused) in accounting research.
-It provides practical guidelines on common pitfalls such as matching on post-treatment variables, inadequate balance checks, and ignoring the unconfoundedness assumption.
+Shipman, Swanquist, and Whited review how propensity score matching is used (and sometimes misused) in accounting research.
+They provide practical guidelines on common pitfalls such as matching on post-treatment variables, inadequate balance checks, and ignoring the unconfoundedness assumption.

 Stuart, E. A. (2010).
 Matching Methods for Causal Inference: A Review and a Look Forward.

-A comprehensive review of matching methods including propensity score matching, Mahalanobis distance matching, and coarsened exact matching, with practical guidance on implementation.
-Provides an accessible overview of when and how to use different matching approaches.
+Stuart provides a comprehensive review of matching methods including propensity score matching, Mahalanobis distance matching, and coarsened exact matching, with practical guidance on implementation.
+She offers an accessible overview of when and how to use different matching approaches.